BigCiba/vscode-dota2-tools/resource/dump_panorama_css_properties.md

 # box-shadow
-Specifies outer shadows for boxes, or inset shadows/glows.
+Specifies shadows for boxes, or inset shadows/glows.
 The shadow shape will match the border box for the panel,so use border-radius to affect rounding.
-Syntax takes optional 'inset', optional 'fill' then color, and then horizontal offset pixels, vertical offset pixels, blur radius pixels, and spread distance in pixels.
-Inset means the shadow is an inner shadow/glow, fill is valid only on outer shadows and means draw the shadow behind the entire box, not clipping it to outside the border area only.
+Syntax takes optional shape 'inset', 'fill', or 'hollow', then color, horizontal offset pixels, vertical offset pixels, blur radius pixels, and spread distance in pixels.
+Inset means the shadow is an inner shadow/glow, fill is a a shadow behind the entire box, hollow means clipping it to outside the border area only (before offset).
 A negative blur radius will give a hard-edged look to the shadow, effectively a rounded outline of the same size as the blur.

 ## Examples:
 ```
-box-shadow: #ffffff80 4px 4px 8px 0px; // outer
+box-shadow: #ffffff80 4px 4px 8px 0px; // outer, filled
-box-shadow: fill #ffffff80 4px 4px 8px 0px; // outer, filled
+box-shadow: hollow #ffffff80 4px 4px 8px 0px; // outer, hollow
 box-shadow: inset #333333b0 0px 0px 8px 12px; // inner
 ```